hashicorp/terraform/website/docs/configuration/provider-requirements.html.md

 ## Names and Addresses

-Each provider has two names:
+Each provider has two identifiers:

 - A unique _source address,_ which is only used when requiring a provider.
 - A _local name,_ which is used everywhere else in a Terraform module.